 Pull a throw over your legs while you watch a movie or boxset and feel the warming benefits in an instant.

 Switch off the overhead lights and flick lamps on to instantly transform the light quality of any living room.
 Whether a large or small space the right living room lighting idea can create a more intimate feel.

 Table lamps placed on side tables and sideboards helps to welcome more functional task lighting, for reading in an armchair for example.
 While floor lamps overhead can help to pool a warm glow to illuminate quiet corners, to give the space defining – rather than allowing it to be a void of darkness.

 Nothing creates a cosy ambience quite like candlelight.
 If your living space doesn’t have a real working fire you can cheap the feel with a curated display of candles.
 Fill a central point of focus with lanterns and assorted pillar candles to create a warming glow.
 Always be fire safe when using candles in the home, never leave them unattended.

 When thinking about how to design a living room, blues can create a slightly cooling effect in a room.
 But combine blue with gentle grey tones and plenty of texture and accessories, and you can create an inviting sense of depth, as this room shows.
 The balance of striking blue against soothing grey highlights creates an effortlessly chic cocooning decor.

 7. Embrace comforting textures

-If decorating is out of the question you can still transform a living room colour scheme with the addition of new accessories.
+If decorating is out of the question you can still transform a living room with the addition of new accessories.
 Not even new, you could choose to swap decor from another room to switch things up and make it feel more sustainable.
 Use warming colours in your living room to awaken the scenes.

 This white living room idea feels instantly warming with the presence of a rich turquoise velvet sofa and layers of orange and pink via cushions and throws.
 Look for tactile textiles, velvets and wools both have a cosy quality.